Superb fairywren fact sheet – muruduwin

 In October 2021 the superb fairywren was voted 'bird of the year' in a competition run by the Guardian newspaper and Birdlife Australia in which 40,000 Australians voted for their favourite bird.
 The tawny frogmouth came a close second.

+Male superb fairywren standing on a wooden fence post showing his bright blue head and tail.
 The superb fairywren won Bird of the Year 2021.

 Attributions